andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/Stats_TimeSeries.rst

 .. note::
   To see the time-series update at a quicker, continuous pace, click on the Movie Reel icon.
 The update rate can be changed by clicking on the Wrench icon.

 Then, click on View menu at the top of the screen and select ``Time series``.
 This opens up another window that displays changes in signal across the entire time-series, with the volume number on the x-axis.
-The y-axis is measured in arbitrary units of fMRI signal that are collected by the scanner; they will be interpretable when we normalize them for each scan and compare this normalized signal between conditions.
+The y-axis is measured in arbitrary units of fMRI signal that are collected by the scanner; these units will be interpretable after we normalize them for each scan and compare this normalized signal between conditions.

 .. figure:: TimeSeriesDemo.gif

-Our goal is to create a model that will fit the time-series at each voxel.
+Remember that our goal is to create a model that will fit the time-series at each voxel.
+To understand how this model is constructed, click the ``Next`` button.